viperaproject/viperaproject.github.io/languages.md

 entries_layout: list
 ---

-The following programming languages currently available for **Vipera**:
+The following programming languages are currently available for **Vipera**: